Myth no.1: Sweet’s syndrome is a condition that’s caused by eating too much sugar or is something to do with diabetes.

 Myth no.3: Sweet’s syndrome only affects the skin.

 Fact: Skin lesions are usually one of the main symptoms of Sweet’s syndrome.
 However, Sweet’s syndrome doesn’t just affect the skin, but causes lots of other symptoms too.
 Sometimes, it can make a person seriously ill, and on rare occasions may be life-threatening.
 Read more here.

 Myth no.4: People with Sweet’s syndrome only have skin problems because of poor hygiene.

-Fact: In people with Sweet’s syndrome, the skin lesions are caused by the activation of inflammatory cells, mainly white blood cells called neutrophils.
+Fact: In people with Sweet’s syndrome, the skin lesions are caused by the activation of white blood cells called neutrophils.
 They’re not caused by poor hygiene.
 Read more here.

 Myth no.5: Sweet’s syndrome is contagious.